Florida Atlantic Owls football: Howard Schnellenberger era (2001–2011)

 On August 29, 2000, the first practice was held at the Boca Raton campus of FAU, and 164 students showed up to try out for the team.
-During the August 29, 2000, first practice, dubbed the inaugural scrimmage game, FAU continued the tradition of Homecoming King, this time including the crowning ceremony of the King as part of the halftime festivities.
-The Homecoming King crown was bestowed upon Wayne Burns, having been voted in by the majority of student population from across all the campuses at the time, which totaled five, then running a Q&A gauntlet alongside the top three candidates, conducted by a committee of students and faculty, who then voted to determine if Mr. Burns would move to the winners circle or if the next candidate would get the crown.
-Mr. Burns was driven around the scrimmage game field in a convertible Rolls-Royce to wave to the 164 students in the stands, many of whom voted for him.
-Wayne Burns was and is the oldest Homecoming King to ever receive the honor at FAU.
 Florida Atlantic joined NCAA Division I-AA, now known as Division I FCS, as an independent team for the 2001 season.
 Its first-ever intercollegiate competition was against Slippery Rock University, which the Owls lost 40–7 in front of 25,632 fans at Joe Robbie Stadium, now known as Hard Rock Stadium.

 The team finished its inaugural season at 4–6 and followed the next season at 2–9.
 Major accomplishments in its first two seasons include the program's first win, which came in its second game, against Bethune–Cookman, 31–28, and won in the first meeting with newly created South Florida rival, Florida International University, 31–21.

 On September 15, 2007, FAU defeated its first Big Ten opponent with a 42–39 victory over Minnesota.
 Led by Rusty Smith, FAU beat Troy in the final game of the 2007 season to become Sun Belt Conference champions and received an invitation to the 2007 New Orleans Bowl, its first ever bowl bid.
 As a result, in just the seventh year of the football program's history, and the third year playing in Division I, Florida Atlantic set an NCAA mark by becoming the second-youngest program ever to receive an invitation to a bowl game.
-They were surpassed only by the undefeated 1958 Air Force Falcons, who had played just one year of Division 1 football before being invited to the Cotton Bowl, where they played to a scoreless tie against the TCU Horned Frogs on January 1, 1959.
+They were surpassed only by the undefeated 1958 Air Force Falcons, who had played just three years of Division 1 football before being invited to the Cotton Bowl, where they played to a scoreless tie against the TCU Horned Frogs on January 1, 1959.